krishprasad0907-del/Ad-Blocker/README.md

 # Ad-Blocker
-Blocks ads using JavaScript and JavaScript object notation
+Blocks ads using JavaScript and JavaScript object notation.
+Add the folder to extensions in developer mode to use.